P-RF/python-p3-v2-final-project-museums-and-paintings/README.md

-## NYC Trains CLI Project
+## Museums & Paintings CLI Project

-This project is a command-line interface (CLI) for managing and exploring the data of New York City subway trains.
-A user can list all trains, find a train by line or category, create new trains, update, and delete existing trains.
-The CLI interacts with an SQLite database (`company.db`) that stores train information, including line, category, and `nycdot_id`.
+This project is a command-line interface (CLI) for managing and exploring museums and their paintings.
+A user can list all museums, view the paintings in each museum, find museums or paintings, create new museums and paintings, update existing records, and delete entries.
+The CLI interacts with an SQLite database (company.db) that stores museum and painting information, including museum name, city, and painting details (title, artist, year).

+A user can use this project to keep a personal record of paintings in different museums or if the user is an artist, she/he can use this CLI to keep track of where her/his works of art are located.

-The main interface is menu-driven, allowing the user to select an action with a number.
-Each action guides the user to further prompts for required information, such as train line or category, for a smooth interactive experience.
+The main interface is menu-driven, allowing the user to select actions with a number.
+Each action guides the user through further prompts for required information, providing a smooth interactive experience.

 ---

 ## Table of Contents 📖
 - [Project Structure](#project-structure)
 - [Features](#features)
 - [Models and Functions](#models-and-functions)